-For people like me, who are electrically sensitive, the real issue is how to diagnose and treat it.
+For people who are electrically sensitive the real issue is how to diagnose and treat it.
 Unfortunately the medical establishment as a whole is ill equipped to deal with electrical sensitivity.
 With many doctors taking the view that the problems their patients are facing are psychological, rather than physiological.
 Fortunately there are some exceptions, one of them is Dr. Belpomme a French Oncologist who has developed a technique using a computer and a Pulsed Eco-Doppler which enables formal diagnosis of electrical sensitivity.

 More recently Dr Belpomme has developed, “Reliable disease biomarkers characterizing and identifying electrohypersensitivity and multiple chemical sensitivity as two etiopathogenic aspects of a unique pathological disorder”.

 Treating electrical sensitivity is complicated.
 There is no widely accepted protocol for treatment.
 What is clear at the present time is that the first step to recovery is to significantly reduce your exposure to EMFs.
 Because EMFs are invisible and difficult to detect, reducing your exposure means firstly gaining an understanding as to how these EMFs exist in the environment.
 Solutions involve essentially:

 – avoiding EMFs, which means being able to measure them

 A 2015 European research paper outlines guidelines for “the prevention, diagnosis and treatment of EMF-related health problems and illnesses”.

 If you are consulting a doctor who is not knowledgeable about electrical sensitivity but is open to learning more about this subject this resource may help.